suzyeaston/suzyeastonca/lousy-outages/README.md

 1. (Optional) Sign up for Twilio and obtain your **Account SID**, **Auth Token**, and a verified **From** number to enable SMS alerts.
 2. In wp-admin go to **Settings → Lousy Outages** and enter the SID, token, from number, your destination phone number, and a notification email address.
 3. Choose which providers to monitor and set the polling interval (default 5 minutes).
+4. Click **Send Test Email** to verify delivery; the panel shows the status and the latest subject/recipient recorded.

+Use the **Poll Now** button in the debug panel to run an immediate poll.
+The panel also shows the last poll timestamp, each provider’s most recent status, and any fetch errors captured during the run.

 ## Shortcode